CURRENT PROJECTS

 The rising use of antibiotics in health and agriculture are driving the increase in antimicrobial resistance (AMR).
 The increasing use of antibiotics in the health- and livestock sectors along with ineffective stewardship have already led to alarming rates of antimicrobial resistant pathogens – a situation with severe consequences for society.
 Experts estimate that by 2050 ten million people will die each year from common infections that will then be no longer treatable.
 The central objective of this research project is to support optimal patterns of antibiotic use worldwide.
 The focus of this project is on two areas in particular: One, reducing the excessive use of antibiotics and two, promoting equal access to quality antibiotics.
 The excessive use of antibiotics stems from two sources: A lack of stewardship, standards and controls of medicines, and a lack of diagnostic tools that allow distinguishing between bacterial and viral infections – an information essential for treatment that is effective.
 Hence, this project will assess the role of better diagnostic tools, more information and transparency for curbing antimicrobial resistance.
 It will assess the cost-effectiveness of a variety of measures and interventions at the micro- and the macro level and provide concrete policy recommendations.

-Participating Institute: BNITM, GIGA, FZB, IfW
+Participating Institutes: BNITM, GIGA, FZB, IfW, RWI

 The project focuses on vector ecology.
 Vectors like filth flies are able to transport and disseminate various pathogens including bacteria, fungi, viruses and parasites.
 The common house fly (Musca domestica) can transport bacteria over distances of 5-7 km.
 It breeds in and feeds on decaying organic matter and animal feces.
 Due to this coprophagic behaviour bacteria may be ingested and can later be transmitted onto human food by regurgitation and defecation.
 The frequent preventive use of antibiotics on farms and in lifestock production leads to the emergence of antimicrobial resistant bacteria.
 These can be disseminated by flies from farm environments to urbanized areas causing severe nosocomial infections among citizens.
 To understand the potential of flies to spread bacteria over different landscape types and from farm environments to urbanized areas, a mark-release-recapture experiment will be conducted.
 For this purpose, adults of M. domestica are captured, marked by different colours with a permanent dye and released again.
 The recapture rate will be determined using specialized dipteran traps.
 The results will help understand the flight range and the habitat binding of the muscid.
 Strategies to prevent and inhibit the spread of antimicrobial-resistant bacteria by flies will be elucidated.
 In a further step, the persistence and multiplication of these bacteria in the flies will be investigated under a laboratory setting.
 The three larval stages of the muscid fly develop in manure and animal feces where they may ingest antimicrobial resistant bacteria excreted by the lifestock animals.
 Of special intrest is if the ingested bacteria survive the metamorphosis.
 This indicates that they can remain in the puparium after histolysis or persist in the newly emerged imagos.
 Altogether, this project will help understand how antimicrobial resistant bacteria survive and persist during the life cycle of flies and how adult flies transport and disseminate them to urbanized areas.

-Participating Institute: ZALF, DSMZ, ATB, IOER
+Participating Institutes: ZALF, DSMZ, ATB, IOER

 Within Interdisciplinary Project Team 5 (IPT5) the ATB and partners work intensively together to determine the mechanisms of antimicrobial resistance (AMR) transmission in animal husbandry and to evaluate possible intervention measures.
 We compare AMR occurrence in typical conventionally grown pigs in a standard and improved hygienic environment (by using insecticides, flytraps, increased disinfection and dusting).
 In addition, the antibacterial activities of different feed additives will be compared to the basic diet based on microbial colonization in the gut of piglets during the early fattening period.
 In close cooperation with other INFECTIONS partners, the survival and propagation of AMR microbes in pig faeces, dust and flies under all conditions will be analyzed.
 The abundance of AMR based on bacteriological methods, PCR and cultivation-independent DNA sequencing will be conducted.
 With support from other IPTs, the findings will guide interventions and potential mitigation strategies to minimize AMR spread in commercial animal husbandry to reduce potential contamination of the environment (e.g. surface water, when the slurry is used as organic fertilizer on agricultural fields).